 The same size shipment of ceramic tile, for example, would fall into freight class 60.
 Dog food would fall into freight class 65.
 Printed t-shirts, into class 70.

-However, density-based calculations would put all these products into class 125.
+However, dimensionally-based calculations would put all these products into class 125.
 Why?

 Let’s say you’re shipping ceramic tile.
 The product is in Anaheim CA, and you need it delivered to Jenkintown PA.

 Each skid weighs 218 lbs.
 The tiles cover the pallet without overhang.
 They’re stacked 15” high.
-We calculate the density:
+The dimensional calculation give us:

 48 X 40 X 15 = 28,800 ÷ 1728 = 16.67